aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ### **Added ColorScale.Is3ColorScale Property**
-Aspose.Cells for Java 8.7.0 has exposed the ColorScale.Is3ColorScale property that can be used to [create 2-Color Scale conditional format](/cells/java/adding-2-color-scale-and-3-color-scale-conditional-formattings/).
-The said property is of type Boolean with default value of true which means that the conditional format will be of 3-Color Scale by default.
-However, switching the ColorScale.Is3ColorScale property to false will generate a 2-Color Scale conditional format.
+Aspose.Cells for Java 8.7.0 has exposed the `ColorScale.Is3ColorScale` property that can be used to [create 2‑Color Scale conditional format](/cells/java/adding-2-color-scale-and-3-color-scale-conditional-formattings/).
+The property is of type Boolean with a default value of true, which means that the conditional format will be a 3‑Color Scale by default.
+However, setting the `ColorScale.Is3ColorScale` property to false will generate a 2‑Color Scale conditional format.

 Following is the simple usage scenario.